microsoft/pxt-common-packages/libs/color-coded-tilemap/docs/reference/color-coded-tilemap/set-tile-at.md

 scene.setTileAt(null, 0)
 ```

 A tile from the tile map has the [tile](/reference/color-coded-tilemap/tile) type.
-You can change that tile by using it's object type, [tile](/reference/color-coded-tilemap/tile), and the index of a different tile.
+You can change that tile by using its object type, [tile](/reference/color-coded-tilemap/tile), and the index of a different tile.
 The tile map is changed to have the new tile take the position in the tilemap where this one was.

 ## Parameters